TylerJH-IT/osticket-prereqs/README.md

 <h3>                                  </h3>

 <h3> 4.)
 Once your Resource group and then your VM have been created you'll need to login to the VM. <h3>

+  - If your on Windows press your Windows key and R key to open up the run command, then type in mstsc so that you can open the Remote Desktop Connection
+  - Next you'll need to go back to Azure, click on your VM, then connect.
+Once your in the Connect page, you'll want to copy the VM IP Address.
+  - Once you have the VM IP Address, copy it into the computer space and hit connect.
+Make sure you use your Azure username if it's different from your computer's username.

 <h3>                                  </h3>